Sodd

+History

+Sodd is described in Håkon the Good's saga from the 13th century, where Håkon the Good had to eat the sodd from the sacrificial animal during a feast at Lade.
+Sodd has been considered a festive food in large parts of Norway.

 Background

 The meatballs are commonly flavored with ginger and nutmeg.

 It is traditional food most associated with the region of Trøndelag where it is customarily served on festive occasions, such as weddings and confirmation ceremonies.